JvanKatwijk/qt-dab/README.md

 Features
 =================================================================

-  * Qt-DAB supports input device:
-   	- SDR DAB sticks (RTL2838U or similar), with separate libraries for the V3 and V4 versions of the stick,
-  	- All SDRplay SDR models (RSP I,  RSP 1A and 1B, RSP II, RSP Duo, RSP Dx and RSPDxR2), with separate entries for the v2 and v3 library,
-	- HACKRF One,
-  	- Airspy, including Airspy mini,
-	- LimeSDR,
-	- Adalm Pluto,
-	- **untested** UHD (anyone wants to help testing?)
-	- Soapy (Linux only, not included in the AppImage), a renewed Soapy interface driver is even able to handle other samplerates than the required 2048000 (limited to the range 2000000 ..
-4000000),
-	- ExtIO (experimental, Windows only),
-	- input from an rtl_tcp server connected to an RTLSDR device.
-	- input from a **spyServer** (both 8 bit and a 16 bit version), i.e. from AIRSpy devices and RTLSDR devices.
-Note that the AIRspyHF cannot handle the required samplerate.
-  * Always supported for files:
-  	* the possibility of generating ".sdr" type files from the input.
-   	- reading prerecorded dump (`.raw`, `.iq`, '.sdr`, and '.uff' (xml)) files,
-	- NEW is the ability of Qt-DAB to generate "sdr" type files with a size larger than 4 Gb, and (obviously) the ability of the ".sdr" reader to read such files.
   * Qt-DAB supports so-called *favorites* (i.e. channel, service pairs) for easy switching between services in different ensembles (see below),
   * Qt-DAB recognizes and interprets *TII* (Transmitter Identification Information) data of - if the received signal is from multiple transmitters - *all* detectable transmitters, can be made visible simultaeously, and displays the transmitters on a map.
 A separare tool is available to download the required database.
   * Qt-DAB allows running an arbitrary amount of audio services from tne current ensemble as *background service*. with the output sent to a file,